Mastodon Mastodon Mastodon Mastodon

 print_secret()

-Let’s consider two examples: a bad one (everything in one file) and a good one (split into modules).
+Consider two examples: a bad one with mixed responsibilities and a better one split into modules.

 Bad example: